+Planning Obligations heads of terms

+• May be needed for developments of 6 or more houses and larger industrial/commercial schemes.

+Potential heads of terms include:

+- on/off site affordable housing provision

+- local market housing

+- self-build housing

+- community infrastructure contribution

+- CCTV contribution

+- education contribution

+- green space provision

+- highway works provision/contribution

+- library contribution

+- open space provision/contribution

+- police contribution

+- public health provision/contribution

+- rescind extant planning permission

+- travel plans

+- public transport contribution

+- street tree management and maintenance

+For applications where a Section 106 Agreement or a unilateral undertaking under Section 106 will be required, you will need to supply the following information with the planning application:

+- 1. Heads of Terms (anticipated planning obligations) - 2.
+Your solicitor's contact details - 3.
+Confirmation that you will pay the Council's reasonable legal costs of drafting/negotiating the Section 106 Obligation.

+Your planning permission will not be issued until the Planning Obligation is completed.

+Planning Statement

-Planning Obligations - heads of terms May be needed for developments of 6 or more houses and larger industrial/commercial schemes.
-(Policy CS.27) Potential heads of terms include: on/off site affordable housing provision local market housing self-build housing community infrastructure contribution CCTV contribution education contribution green space provision highway works provision/contribution library contribution open space provision/contribution police contribution public health provision/contribution travel plans public transport contribution street tree management and maintenance For applications where a Section 106 Agreement or a unilateral undertaking under Section 106 will be required, you will need to supply the following information with the planning application: Heads of Terms (anticipated planning obligations) Your solicitor's contact details Confirmation that you will pay the Council's reasonable legal costs of drafting/negotiating the Section 106 Obligation.
-Planning Statement • For all major developments.
-Statement This should identify the context and need for a proposed development and should include an assessment of how the proposed development accords with relevant national and local planning policies.
+For all major developments.

+This should identify the context and need for a proposed development and should include an assessment of how the proposed development accords with relevant national and local planning policies.

 A statement can also seek to justify a proposal that is not in accordance with such policies.

 A statement may be used to provide evidence of need and/or personal circumstances related to an application for example a gypsy/traveller site.

-Public Open Space contributions For all housing schemes of 6 or more dwellings in a designated rural area.
-For all housing schemes of 11 or more dwellings or a combined gross floorspace of 1,000sg m pot in a designated rural area.
-(Policy CS.25) gross floorspace of 1,000sq.m not in a designated rural area.
+Public Open Space contributions

+- For all housing schemes of 6 or more dwellings in a designated rural area. - For all housing schemes of 11 or more dwellings or a combined gross floorspace of 1,000sq.m not in a designated rural area.

 A statement showing how both on and off-site public open space provision has been calculated, having had regard to the criteria and requirements of both the Policy CS.25 and the Council's Open Space, Sport and Recreation Assessment Update September 2014: Further information available here.

 Note: A 'designated rural area' constitutes all parishes not listed in Policy CS.18 Part A.